JBGruber/rollama/paper/paper.md

 ping_ollama()
 ```

 After installation, the first step is to pull one of the models from [ollama.ai/library](https://ollama.ai/library) by using the model tag.
-By calling  `pull_model()` without any arguments will download the default mode
+By calling  `pull_model()` without any arguments will download the default model.

 ``` r
 # pull the default model